 This action selects layers based on their printing state.
-See Visibility, Locking and Printing state on page 86
+The selected layers can be added to, subtracted or selected from the existing layer selection, or added to a new selection.
+See Visibility, Locking and Printing state on page 92

 Select Locked/Unlocked Layers